rajiv256/rajiv256.github.io/_posts/2025-03-20-a-little-surface-grazing-of-topology.md

 Let $\Gamma$ be a graph with $n$ distinct cycles.
 Then,
 $\chi(\Gamma) = 1 - n$.

-> Note that adding a vertex in the middle of an edge does not change hte
+> Note that adding a vertex in the middle of an edge does not change the
 > euler characteristic.

 ### The euler characteristic of a sphere